iAmErmac/Hyper-V/README.md

 ## Features
 * Double Jumps
 * Foward Dash Move and Double-Dashes
-* Ledge Climbing (hold jump at any ledge to climb)
+* Ledge Climbing (hold jump key at any ledge to climb up)
-* Teleport Move (Hold teleport button to select a spot to teleport)
+* Teleport Move (Hold teleport button to select a spot for portal)
-* Grappling Hook and Meat Hook (Use grapple hook on monsters to pull them in, ie. use as Meat Hook)
+* Grappling Hook and Meat Hook (Use grappling hook on monsters to pull them in, ie. use as Meat Hook)
-* Positional Melee Attack (swing your hands at monsters to perform melee attacks)
+* Positional Melee Attack (Swing your hands at monsters to perform melee attacks)
 * Increase/decrease player Sprint, Jump and Damage stats as you need
-* Optional Auto Heal
+* Optional Auto Heals
 * Can be used in regular, VR or dual-wield VR builds of gzdoom/lzdoom/questzdoom

 ## Known Issues
 * Player may get stuck at some places when using the Grappling Hook.
-Wait for 5 sec to get released
+Wait for 5 sec to be released
-* Teleporting outside boundaries is possible sometimes and player may not be able to teleport back into the play area.
-In that case use the Grappling Hook to try to return back
+* Teleporting outside boundaries is possible and player may not be able to teleport back into the play area sometimes.
+In those cases use the Grappling Hook to try to return back or restart the level

 ## Installation

-Since it's an universal mod it can be used with any mod and does not require any special load order.
+Since it's an universal mod it can be used with any other mods and does not require any special load order.

 ### GZDoom VR (PC-VR)